jaisal64/Computer-Vision-Stitching-together-pairs-of-Images-/README.md

 # Stitching-together-pairs-of-Images-

-Using SIFT algorithm to find matches between a pair of images and then using RANSAC to stitch them together.
+Implemented contour mapping and edge detection.
+Then Used SIFT algorithm to find matches between a pair of images.
+Calculated the Homography matrix and then using RANSAC function to stitch them together.